timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 # Acknowledgments

 This document is the result of many informal discussions between implementers.
-The authors wish to thank Mike Hollymon for editorial suggestions.
+The authors wish to thank Mike Hollyman for editorial suggestions.

 {backmatter}